 From German automakers to Italian steelmakers to nations that still rely on coal for a substantial percentage of electric generation, discussions about exclusions and delays and handouts are now very much a part of the debate in every European Union meeting on climate.
 The Russian cutoff of natural gas to Europe was also a reminder of the geopolitical risks of…cap and trade.
 (Lieberman 2009: 1)

 By framing his testimony in the negative, Lieberman provided opponents of cap-and-trade in Congress a justification for keeping international lessons off the agenda.
-Not only was Lieberman’s testimony cited by Congressmen as a reason for objecting to EU style carbon trading scheme, but Congressional Republicans relied on a non-decision-making strategy by only calling on testimony from those opposed to the adoption of carbon trading schemes (US Senate Committee on Foreign Relations 2009; US Senate Republican Conference, Energy and the Economy 2009).
+Not only was Lieberman’s testimony cited by Congressmen as a reason for objecting to EU style carbon trading schemes, but Congressional Republicans relied on a non-decision-making strategy by only calling on testimony from those opposed to the adoption of carbon trading schemes (US Senate Committee on Foreign Relations 2009; US Senate Republican Conference, Energy and the Economy 2009).

 China, transfer and the three faces of power

-While the US offers countless examples of how a system creates power positions that can facilitate or block transfer, China offers a similar set of power structures despite a distinctly different system.
-Sticking with carbon trading, in 2011 China announced that it would ‘gradually promote the establishment of a carbon-emission market’ based on European Union (EU) models (State Council Information Office 2011).
+While the US offers countless examples of how a system creates power positions that facilitate or block transfer, China offers a similar set of power structures despite a distinctly different system.
+Thus, in 2011 China announced that it would ‘gradually promote the establishment of a carbon-emission market’ based on European Union (EU) models (State Council Information Office 2011).
 Chinese policymakers looked to the EU carbon trading market as a model capable of alterations and transformations (State Council Information Office 2011).
-Consequently, Chinese policy shoppers were able to pick and choose from the national models they wanted to pilot in China.
-While China limited itself to what was occurring in the EU, what information was shared (and excluded) by European policymakers in their presentations and discussions with Chinese delegations fell directly into the second face debate as limiting what is accepted as ‘good’ is a form of ‘non-decision making’.
+Consequently, Chinese policy shoppers were able to pick and choose from the national models they wanted to pilot.
+While China limited itself to what was occurring in the EU, the information shared (and excluded) by European policymakers in their presentations and discussions with Chinese delegations fell directly into the second face debate as limiting what is accepted as ‘good’ is a form of ‘non-decision making’.
 In brief, information that they felt ‘would not be of interest to the Chinese delegation tended to be excluded’ (interview conducted in Berlin, 10 April 2014).

 The role of power also emerges in the follow-up work of Liu et al (2015).
-They reported that those involved in transferring carbon trading policies from Europe found that many of the details of the EU system were being deliberately ‘neglected in the Chinese pilot projects’.
+They reported that those involved in transferring carbon trading policies from Europe found that many details of the EU system were being deliberately ‘neglected in the Chinese pilot projects’.
 The reason for the apparent failure was a result of the agents, who initially suggested the EU models, not having the power to follow their preferred options though to implementation.
 As is often the case, during implementation new actors got involved who had the power to alter policies to fit their needs and interests (see Dolowitz et al. 2019).

 The directly observable first face of power similarly emerged after the EU passed Directive 2008/101/EC, which brought international aviation into the EU’s emissions trading system.
-At this point, the Chinese leadership took an active veto role, arguing that the EU model was inappropriate for a ‘China wide policy’ because the changes adopted by the EU were not a ‘natural evolution’ in the system (as EU authorities were suggesting), but rather a way to restrict Chinese EU bound air traffic (Pustelnik 2016).
+At this point, the Chinese leadership took an active veto role, arguing that the EU model was inappropriate for a ‘China-wide policy’ because the changes adopted by the EU were not a ‘natural evolution’ in the system (as EU authorities were suggesting), but rather a way to restrict Chinese EU-bound air traffic (Pustelnik 2016).

 International power shows itself in the second and third faces